 1883: Birthdate of Russian-American painter, illustrator and WW I veteran Alfred Feinberg

 1885: In Budapest, “Herman and Bertha (Atlas) Ungerleider gave birth to “Samuel Ungerleider, the husband of Selma Dallet” who was the owner of Wheeling Liquor Company in Wheeling, W. Va., the Aeon Liquor Company in Bridgeport, OH and founder of an investment firm in Cleveland while serving as the “U.S. Asst.
 Fuel Administrator” in Ohio during WW I.

 1885: In New Zealand, Samuel Shrimski was appointed to the Legislative Council today

 1887(21st of Iyar, 5647): Seventy-eight year old German philanthropist, Wilhelm Königswarter a native of Furth passed away at Meran.

-1889: Birthdate of Bessie Hillman.
-Born Bessie Abramowitz, Hillman was active in the labor movement designed to alleviate the sweatshop conditions in the garment industry.
+1889: Birthdate Bessie Abramowitz, known as Bessie Hillman who was active in the labor movement designed to alleviate the sweatshop conditions in the garment industry.
 She was active in the 1910 strike against Hart-Shaftner and Marx.
 The strike paid two dividends - the creation of the Amalgamated Clothing Workers of America and the first meeting with her future husband, labor leader Sidney Hillman.
 An early role model for feminists, Hillman continued her labor work even after giving birth to her two daughters.

 1889: Rabbi Mendelsohn of Wilmington, NC officiated at the wedding of William Fatman and